elina20chihlingliu/2021-VRDL-Final-Project/README.md

 The challenge is [The Nature Conservancy Fisheries Monitoring](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring/data) on kaggle
 Final project which contains four parts:

-1. Download the released annotation file of Nature Conservancy Fisheries Monitoring dataset for the bounding box of objects in the train images
+1. Download the released [annotation json file](https://github.com/autoliuweijie/Kaggle/tree/master/NCFM/datasets?fbclid=IwAR2UegoKzjlkndkndXkKKDqNeqi3e4EGUWy19jya6RRGpPzLoK8s5ZxI_W8) of NCFM dataset
 2. The classes in the provided data are 'ALB', 'BET', 'DOL', 'LAG', 'OTHER', 'SHARK','YFT'.
 We removed the 'OTHER' class in order to train the model with more precision.
 3. Classify the digits of bounding boxes into 6 classes (0-5)

-The giving Nature Conservancy Fisheries Monitoring dataset contains 3013 images for training, 1000 images in test_stg1, 12153 images in test_stg2.
+The giving NCFM dataset contains 3013 images for training, 1000 images in test_stg1, 12153 images in test_stg2.
 This project uses the YOLOv5 pre-trained model to fix this challenge.

 ### File descriptions
 train.zip - zipped folder of all train images.
 The train folders are organized by fish species labels.